shkyler/gmit-pfda-trials/README.md

 Watched all the videos, and created a notebook called "Numpy-intro.ipynb".
 I used this notebook to start looking at some of the basic functionality of the numpy.random function.
 This should help when I start the assignment.

 ## Week 05
 Watched all the videos, and created a notebook call "pandas.ipynb".
-I used this to work through the examples from the leture videos
+I used this to work through the examples from the lecture videos

+## Week 06
+I added a notebook to the FODA repo to cover both courses this week

+## Week 07
+Watched all the videos on the time series, and created a notebook called "timeseries".ipynb.
+I used this to work through the examples from the lecture